anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 <a name="1.2"></a>
 ## 1.2 Scope

-This document covers the realisation aspects of conformance of both NFVI and VNFs.
+This document covers the realisation aspects of conformance of both Kubernetes infrastructure and CNFs.
 The document will cover the following topics:

 - Identify in details the Requirement of Test Cases (and mapping them to requirements from The Reference Model and the Kubernetes Based Reference Architecture).
 - Analysis of existing community projects.